ldv-klever/klever/docs/deploy-common.rst

 After getting :ref:`klever_addons` and :ref:`target_software` one needs to describe them within :ref:`deploy_conf_file`.
-First we recommend to copy :file:`$KLEVER_SRC/deploys/conf/klever.json.sample` to some JSON file within :file:`$KLEVER_SRC/deploys/conf/` (see :ref:`klever_git_repo_struct`).
+First we recommend to copy :file:`$KLEVER_SRC/deploys/conf/klever-minimal.json.sample` to some JSON file within :file:`$KLEVER_SRC/deploys/conf/` (see :ref:`klever_git_repo_struct`).
-Since deployment scripts use :file:`$KLEVER_SRC/deploys/conf/klever.json` by default this is the best place.
+Since deployment scripts use :file:`$KLEVER_SRC/deploys/conf/klever.json` by default this is the best place for that file.

 .. note:: Git does not track :file:`$KLEVER_SRC/deploys/conf/*.json`.

+.. note:: :file:`$KLEVER_SRC/deploys/conf/klever-minimal.json.sample` is so consize as possible.
+          One can find much more examples for describing various entities in :file:`$KLEVER_SRC/deploys/conf/klever-deploy-means.json.sample`

 Then you need to fix the sample to describe Klever and all required :ref:`klever_addons` and :ref:`target_software`.
 Generally there are 3 pairs within :ref:`deploy_conf_file` with names *Klever*, *Klever Addons* and *Programs*